nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 ## Docgen
-- docgen: RST files can now use single backticks instead of double backticks and correctly render in both `rst2html` (as before) as well as common tools rendering RST directly (e.g. GitHub), by
-  adding: `default-role:: code` directive inside the RST file, which is now handled by `rst2html`.
+- docgen: RST files can now use single backticks instead of double backticks and correctly render in both `rst2html` (as before) as well as common tools rendering RST directly (e.g. GitHub).
+This is done by adding the `default-role:: code` directive inside the RST file (which is now handled by `rst2html`).

 - Source+Edit links now appear on top of every docgen'd page when `nim doc --git.url:url ...` is given.